manaehlers/ART-fear-conditioning/README.md

 Analyses were conducted in **R**.
 Required R packages are specified at the beginning of each script.

-## Data availability

-[Add information on data availability and/or a link to the data repository.]

 ## Citation

 If you use this code, please cite: